o-t-w/blog/src/content/blog/apple-devices-av1-decoding.md

 2023 also saw the release of the iPhone 15 Pro, which included hardware-accelerated decoding via the A17 Pro chip.

 Apple has taken a significant amount of time to upgrade its full-range of products to the latest chips.
 Some devices skipped the M3 and went from the M2 to the M4.

+The Mac Pro has now been discontinued.
+The Mac Pro desktop computer used the M2 Ultra chip, which did not support AV1.

 Below is a list of the first Apple devices to support hardware-accelerated AV1 video decoding:

 <table>
   <tr>